IPO 'whisper' estimates may be heard after Facebook

 By Alistair Barr and Olivia Oran

-SAN FRANCISCO In the aftermath of the Facebook IPO, investor outrage - and lawsuits - have focused on "whisper" estimates of future results that underwriters shared only with some clients.
+SAN FRANCISCO, June 5 In the aftermath of the Facebook IPO, investor outrage - and lawsuits - have focused on "whisper" estimates of future results that underwriters shared only with some clients.

 The selective disclosures appeared to expose a regulatory loophole, and some bankers and securities lawyers now say relief could come from a surprising quarter.